smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 Complexity that this implementation introduces is significant as data types in Kotlin does not hold any meta data that determines which one of the category that data belongs too.
 Thus, we believe that benefit does not outweigh the cost of maintenance and implementation.

+## Future Directions (WIP)
+TODO:// talk about things that we might want to see in future
+- Remove serde traits from Output Builder types

 Changes checklist